3cStudios/HonorFlightScreening/README.md

 ![Mobile View](assets/images/mobile-view.png)
 *Mobile-optimized view on smartphone*

-## Contributing

-We welcome contributions from the community!
-Please follow these guidelines:

 ### Development Setup
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/new-feature`